 Note that overtime is calculated weekly under federal law, which means that if you offer overtime pay to nonexempt employees, they are entitled to time-and-a-half pay for any time worked over 40 hours per week.

 There are several benefits of providing holiday pay, in any form, to employees:

-Paid holidays off can be a major motivator to employees, since they know that they will be given days to rest without losing out on wages.
-Paid time off has been proven to lower stress levels, improve mental health and increase productivity, all of which are good for employees and your business.
+Compensating employees with holiday pay can make them feel more valued, which tends to increase employee engagement.
+Additionally, paid holidays off can be a significant motivator because employees know they’ll be given days to rest without losing out on wages.
+Paid time off has been shown to lower stress levels, improve mental health and increase productivity, all of which are good for employees and your business.

 It’s no secret that few employees are eager to work on holidays, so offering special pay for holidays, like time-and-a-half or overtime pay, is a great way to make it worth your employees’ time.
 This is especially important if you have to be open or do most of your business on holidays, which is likely the case if your business is retail.